OSADP/Speed-Harmonization/README.txt

 Microautobox:  this is a complicated build & install process, which involves the software from the CARMA library as well.
 It is described in the document "Speed Harm MAB Software Installation Instructions.docx" in the MAB/docs directory.
 Note that it is intended to work with version 2.0 of the CARMA MAB software.

 Secondary computer:  the secondary software runs on Java 1.8, which needs to be installed first.
 All of its functionality and resources are packaged in a single jar file, which needs to be installed in a directory named /opt/speedharm.
 It will also need a directory named /opt/speedharm/logs.
 To build this jar file, the developer must first add the CarmaSecondary 2.0 library to the local Maven repository, then execute a maven clean install using the project files from this repository; doing so will include the CarmaSecondary library into the final jar file.

+Server:  server installation is described in the document "Speed Harmonization Server Installation Guide.docx" in the Server directory.

 License information